Altua/docs/policies/risk-management-policy.md

 The risk owner compares the analyzed risk against Grunt AS risk criteria and determines whether the risk should be accepted, treated, transferred, or avoided.

-Risks above the acceptable threshold are prioritized for treatment.
+Risks above the acceptable risk level are prioritized for treatment.

 Lower-level risks may be accepted, monitored, or handled through normal operational planning.